redhatNORDICS/consulting-lab/README.md

 ### inventory/labenv

 Ansible reads variables from multiple places before a playbook run.
-You can define them in the inventory, the group_vars, host_vars, vars inside the playbook and withing the role vars/.
+You can define them in the *inventory*, the *group_vars*, *host_vars*, vars inside the playbook and withing the role `vars/`.
-If there are conflicting vars from the different sources, the reverse order of the above applies.
-[Variable precedence](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable)
+If there are conflicting vars from the different sources, the reverse order of the above applies ([Variable precedence](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable)).
 When the playbook runs, the variables are read in and then flattened.

 The same thing can kinda be said about inventories.
-They can come from several files and will at run time be flattened into a single inventory.
+It can be made out from several files and will at run time be flattened into a single inventory.

 `inventories/labenv` is a place to define your lab environment if you want.
-As seen with [openshift-ansible](https://github.com/openshift-ansible/) for instance it can be used to define both nodes and the variables that control the setup of the OpenShift cluster.
+As seen with [openshift-ansible](https://github.com/openshift-ansible/) for instance, it can be used to define both nodes and the variables that control the setup of the OpenShift cluster.
 You can think if the inventory/labenv in the same way.

 Since we might end up with quite a lot lists and dictionaries for the setup, it can makes sense to use the YAML format instead.

 We start by defining all the _required_ vars to get an lab environment in the way it's intended.